Images are essential for selling your solutions online.

 As someone who's not an expert in photography, you may think that capturing that perfect product shot requires immense skill and resources.
 But this is only partially correct.

-In truth, anyone can capture product photos with high conversion potential if they adhere to a few basic requirements (no professional equipment is needed).
+In truth, anyone can capture product photos with high conversion potential by adhering to a few basic requirements (no professional equipment is needed), especially when leveraging high-quality visual assets from platforms like DepositPhotos.

 According to an empirical study from 2014, consumers prefer product photos that share the following characteristics: